ahmadubaid061/ahmadubaid061-Js-game-Guess-a-Number/README.md

 Open an issue for bugs or suggestions.
 Submit a pull request with improvements.
-Share your thoughts on X or LinkedIn (links below).
+Share your thoughts on   LinkedIn (links below).

 ## Contact